 Ice hockey rules are pretty simple and the gameflow is also pretty easy.
 You skate, pass , shoot and score.
 When you make a goal, you get a point.
 That’s it.

 Rink structure and position:

 You will get 5 players and 1 goalie in your team.
 All of them have to stand in the defensive zone.
 There are different positions for different roles.

 - Goalie: The goalie stands in front of the goal post to prevent the puck from entering into the goal line.
 If your reflexes are really good and you can remain very alert all the time, then you can consider being a goalie.

 - Defense players (left and right): They try to block the opposition party when your team doesn’t have the puck possession.
 They also block the opposition party from taking over the puck when your team has the possession.
-If you are not that aggressive player and you have a good blocking skill, then you may try playing from these positions.
+If you are not that aggressive hockey player and you have a good blocking skills, then you may try playing from these positions.

-- Forward left and right wing: They have some defensive responsibilities.
+- Forward left and right-wing: They have some defensive responsibilities.
 But they look forward to creating the primary situation of making a goal.

 It is basically a 60 minutes game divided into three 20 minutes periods.
 Each period got 5 minutes break time, which is 15 minutes in total.